-- Models are already established for policy analysis and budget forecasting.
-For example, cost analysis for many taxes and social transfers can be performed by changing parameters in Statistics Canada's Social Policy Simulation Database/Model (SPSD/M) without rewriting the model's code to introduce new variables or restructuring the model's framework. - 2.
-The policy may have undergone previous changes, the effects of which can be quickly assessed and modified to model the new policy change. - 3.
-Subject matter expertise is already available.

-- 4. There is likely to be an established literature on behavioural impacts with which PBO is familiar. - 5.
-Interaction effects with the existing tax and transfer system are likely to be familiar and already have a framework for analysis.
+- Models are already established for policy analysis and budget forecasting. - The policy may have undergone previous changes, the effects of which can be quickly assessed and modified to model the new policy change. - Subject matter expertise is already available. - There is likely to be an established literature on behavioural impacts with which PBO is familiar. - Interaction effects with the existing tax and transfer system are likely to be familiar and already have a framework for analysis.